 Robocop vs Terminator

 It’s a match made in comic book dreams.
 A man who protects humanity by becoming a machine, versus a machine who destroys humanity by impersonating a man.
-The Dark Horse crossover was really just a matter of time, and the game based on it shouldn’t be much of a surprise either.
+The Dark Horse crossover was really just a matter of time, so the game based on it shouldn’t be much of a surprise either.
 Frank Miller’s comic series went through three different time travel variations before finally settling on the winner of this fight.
 The game, fortunately, focuses on only one.

 Robocop himself looks exactly like his movie counterpart, right down to the gun-blued metal armor.
-Muzzle flashes from the guns look as menacing and explosive as they did in the films, and impressively reflect off of his chest and helmet.
+Muzzle flashes look as menacing and explosive as they did in the films, and impressively reflect off of his chest and helmet.
 The character animations are even fairly authentic, right down to Robo’s gunslinger stance as he fires his signature Auto-9.

-The other aspect RvT is remembered for is its graphic graphics – enemies all die grotesquely imaginative deaths.
+RvT is also remembered for is its graphic graphics – enemies all die grotesquely imaginative deaths.
 No one just falls; every enemy blows apart in splashes of blood and limbs, heads spin from decapitated bodies, and Terminators shed their flesh as they’re shot, slowly revealing their metal framework underneath.
 The images are nasty and true to Miller’s comic violence, but the audio to go with it is awfully silly.
 I presume that the Genesis processor couldn’t accurately portray a “splashing” noise, so the result is an odd quivering sort of sound whenever an enemy is liquidated.
 It unintentionally brings the shock of violence down by quickly returning every death firmly to unreality.
-It’s also a shame considering the quality of the other sounds throughout the game.
+It’s also a shame, considering the quality of the other sounds throughout the game.

 There are some clear digitized speech clips and noises, somewhat of a rarity for the time.
 Robocop has some nice one-liners, and even ED-209’s mechanical “growl” is here and sounding properly intimidating.
 In following with the game’s style, the sounds are loud and heavy on the bass.
 Explosions and gunfire are everything you can ask for, and every weapon sounds unique.
 About the only disappointing weapon is the flamethrower, with a similar quivering noise as the blood splatters; again, probably an inability of the sound hardware to imitate organic noises